MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/set-default-browser.md

 - MET150
 - MOE150
 ms.assetid: 53e2b71a-348b-4dfe-a504-6e97d573effe
-description: "Learn how to configure a default browser for your company with Microsoft Search in Bing."
+description: "Learn how to configure a default browser for your company with Microsoft Search."
 ---

 # Set default browser

-Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search in Bing capabilities, encourage more usage, and provide a smoother experience.
+Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search capabilities, encourage more usage, and provide a smoother experience.

 To set the default browser for your organization, follow the steps below.